Teotihuacan North Of Mexico City, Mexico Travel Guide

 Information desks assist with directions, transportation, and general inquiries.
 Various airline lounges and independent lounges are present.

 Mexico City International Airport offers a full range of facilities.
 Extensive options for meals, snacks, and last-minute souvenir shopping are available in both terminals, both before and after security.
 Various airline and independent lounges provide comfortable waiting areas, Wi-Fi, and refreshments.
 Currency exchange and ATMs are present if you need to convert remaining Pesos or withdraw cash.
 Airport exchange rates are generally less favorable.
 Clean restrooms and designated family facilities are available throughout the terminals.
-Free Wi-Fi is generally available throughout the airport.
+Free Wi-Fi is commonly found throughout the airport.

 For onward bus travel within Mexico, arrive 30-45 minutes before departure to find your gate and board.